Engineerck/zero_day/0x00-vagrant/README.md

-This is the vagrant directory
+It prints the core operating system name